microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Module overview

 In this module, you will learn how to deploy the Azure Monitor agent to your Arc-enabled Windows and Linux machines, the dependency agent to your Arc-enabled Windows machines and enable the _VM Insights_ solution to start monitoring your machines using Azure Monitor, run queries on the Log analytics workspace and configure alerts.

+#### Pre-requisites

+- Make sure that the policy _Enable Azure Monitor for Hybrid VMs with AMA_ is not assigned or inherited on the subscription you will use for this level-up.

 #### Task 1: Deploy Azure Monitor agents and VM Insights using Azure Policy